 Museum of the Year Award

 The Association, along with ICOM Sweden, is responsible for the administration of the Museum of the Year award.
 The award ceremony takes place in conjunction with the spring Conference.

-For full details (in Swedish) on the board of the Association of Swedish Museums please go to ”Om Sveriges Museer” under ”Styrelsen”.
+For full details (in Swedish) on the board of the Swedish Museums Association please go to ”Om Sveriges Museer” under ”Styrelsen”.